vaitekunas/lentele/Readme.md

 ```

 A JSON object can be unmarshaled into a table by using either the `NewFromRichJSON(src io.Reader)`
 or the `NewFromVanillaJSON(src io.Reader)` methods.
-The later method can also me
+The later method can also be
 used to create tables from unrelated JSON objects (e.g. a marshalled slice of maps or structs)

 ```Go